 Check out Dominion Energy's Electric Vehicle Charging Guide to learn more about the basics of EV charging types and locations.

-Our area is home to a growing number of charging stations available for public use, including Level 2 stations at City Hall and the Community Center, and DC fast charging at nearby Eden Center.
+Our area is home to a growing number of charging stations available for public use.
+There are four free Level 2 stations at City Hall, four more at the Community Center and two at the Birch & Broad shopping center.
+DC fast charging is available at the Shops at Southgate at 100 E Fairfax St, and at the Eden Center.
 Use the Alternative Fueling Station Locator to search for EV charge stations.

 Incentives are also available to reduce the cost of installing EV charging stations at home or at a business, including a demand response reward program for existing and new chargers, and installation cost rebates, from Dominion Energy.
 Also see the Alternative Fuels Data Center’s database of laws and incentives.
 Programs are also available to help with the purchase process and price– both SolarizeNOVA and the Arlington Solar Co-op offer Level 2 charging station purchase options during their seasonal (Spring and Summer) campaigns.